sripathikrishnan/redis-rdb-tools/README.md

  2. Convert dump files to JSON
  3. Compare two dump files using standard diff tools

-rdbtools is written in Python, though there are similar projects in other languages.
+Rdbtools is written in Python, though there are similar projects in other languages.
 See [FAQs](https://github.com/sripathikrishnan/redis-rdb-tools/wiki/FAQs) for more information.

 ## Installing rdbtools ##